Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

-\paragraph{Physical AI validation: Decoupling parameter imitation from execution success.} This divergence addresses the third barrier from the Introduction: the gap between verbal (or numerical) plausibility and execution-level correctness.
+This divergence addresses the third barrier from the Introduction: the gap between verbal (or numerical) plausibility and execution-level correctness.
 Classical supervised learning would predict that high offline MAE correlates with poor closed-loop success.
-Instead, the 100K model achieves 97.4\% closed-loop success (section 2.3) despite moderate parameter-level errors (for example, b1\_pos MAE of 26.95 steps for single\_b1 cases).
+Instead, the 100K model achieves 97.4\% closed-loop success despite moderate parameter-level errors (for example, b1\_pos MAE of 26.95 steps for single\_b1 cases).

 This decoupling occurs because the model has learned to reason about forward dynamics.
-Given a candidate action, terminal power results need to be evaluated.
 Rather than memorizing inverse parameter mappings, the model has learned the structure of the solution manifold.
 In many-to-one control spaces, multiple distinct parameter combinations map to the same physical outcome.
 Let $\mathcal{M}_{\text{sol}}(o^*)$ denote the set of all actions that achieve target outcome $o^*$:

 A model optimized for parameter proximity is penalized for deviating from a specific labeled example, even when that deviation leads to an equally valid or superior solution.
 A model validated through closed-loop execution is free to explore the solution manifold and concentrate on high-reliability strategies.